 President – Pam Rosen

 Pam Rosen was born and raised in Southern California and moved to Chicago in 1993.
-She has two grown sons, both married, and two grandchildren.
+She has two grown sons, both married, and three grandchildren.
 As a stay-at-home mom, she worked many years on PTO-PTA fundraising boards and served as a team manager for many of her boys baseball and soccer teams.
 She also worked on the Lake Forest/Lake Bluff Volunteer Bureau, a United Way Agency assisting not-for-profit agencies throughout Lake County, Illinois.

 Mrs. Rosen played competitive tennis on USTA 4.0-4.5 teams for 20 years.
 In her free time, she loves walking, reading, yoga and pickleball.
 Pam and her husband Jon are now Florida residents living happily on Captiva with their dog Buddy.

 Merni Libonate began her career in sports marketing – representing corporate clients who had purchased the naming rights to ATP, PGA, NFL and NHL events.
 Tired of constant travel, she became a personal assistant to Katie Couric at the TODAY Show.
 Her last position before retirement was as manager of the philanthropic endeavors of a New York City investment advisor who was also a patron and generous donor to the Metropolitan Opera, Carnegie Hall, The Salzburg Festival and the Paris Opera.

 She currently lives on Captiva Island with her sweetheart and husband, Tom, and Dixie, the world’s sweetest pup.